mariaBoutoudi/parking/README.md

   - A new node of content type 'Parking' is created for each check-in.
   - The node title and 'datetime_in' field are automatically populated with the current timestamp.
 - **Vehicle Check-out:**
-  - Search form to locate a vehicle using its check-in timestamp (node title).
+  - Search custom form to locate a vehicle using its check-in timestamp (node title).
-  - Custom form to finalize check-out for a found vehicle.
+  - Check out custom form to finalize check-out for a found vehicle.
   - Displays information about the vehicle (plate and title).
   - Calculates and displays the total parking cost based on the duration as well as the type of booking of stay.
   - Provides a checkout option payment for departure vehicles.
 Also, there is a functionality for vehicles departuring the parking without payment.